Xyunyao/IDP_REST_tutorial/TUTORIAL_FILES/README.md

 gmx
 ```

-## Simulation Helper Script
+## Performing Simulations with the Helper Script
-The provided helper script requires the executable to have the correct name.
-If you have a different naming scheme, such as a unique postfix, you are invited to modify the given script `run_md.sh`.
-For example,
+The provided helper script requires the gromacs ''gmx'' executable to have the correct name.
+If you have a different naming scheme, such as a unique postfix as described in the GROMACS manual's Installation Section, you are invited to modify the given script `run_md.sh`.
+If for example you compiled the gromacs ''gmx'' command to have the postfix ''_mpi'' such that the binary compiled is ''gmx_mpi'' you can substitute the ''gmx'' command in the script using sed inplace (sed -i ...) like so:

 ```bash
 sed -i "s/ gmx / gmx_mpi /g" run_md.sh
 ```